PeterJochem/Go_Bot/README.md

 interbotix_ros_arms - Lower level ROS nodes for ReactorX series <br />

 # Fast API
 I used the Fast API to create endpoints for people to play against the robot online.
+To start the server run ```cd src/go_bot_server/src/server && uvicorn main:app --reload``` <br />
 Go [here](http://localhost:8000/docs#/) to see what each endpoint does.

 # Doxygen Documentation
 The Doxygen documentation is available at file:///home/peterjochem/Desktop/Go_Bot/catkin_ws/src/docs/html/index.html